 Blood cells and leukaemia

 The type of chronic leukaemia you have depends on what type of white blood cell has become cancerous.
-In CML, it’s the granulocyte white blood cells that are cancerous.
-You may also hear CML referred to chronic granulocytic leukaemia (CGL).

-What blasts are
+What are blasts?

-How leukaemia affects the blood cells
+How does leukaemia affect the blood cells?

 White blood cells help to fight infection.
 If you have abnormal white blood cells they cannot fight infection so well.
 You may get a lot of infections, which may be difficult to get rid of.